What is OPT?

 - In good academic standing (minimum 2.0 GPA).

 How can OPT-eligible students begin the OPT application process?

 To apply for OPT, students must follow these steps (see Application Process, below, for complete details):

-- View the online OPT workshop or schedule an appointment with TMCC International Admissions.
+- View the online OPT workshop or schedule an appointment with TMCC International Student Services.

 - Complete the OPT Request Form.

 - Schedule an appointment with your International Academic Advisor to complete the Academic Recommendation section of the OPT Request Form.